Jan 26, 2021

 Protecting your Mental Health during COVID-19

-Coping methods have been affected and the way we support our overall mental health and well-being may have changed.
-To support you through these changes and unusual times, we help answer common questions from the vision loss community about mental health.
+Coping methods have been affected and the way we support our overall mental health and well-being has changed.
+To support you through these changes and unusual times, we help answer common questions from the vision loss community about supporting your mental health through COVID-19.

 COVID-19 and Mental Health Frequently Asked Questions (FAQs)